attilammagyar/js80p/README.md

       reversible delay lines),
     * stereo reverb (with distortion and side-chain compression or gate),
     * volume controls at various points of the signal chain.
- * 12 DAHDSR envelopes with customizable shapes, freely assignable to most of the oscillator, filter, and modulation parameters.
+ * 12 DAHDSR envelope generators with customizable shapes, freely assignable to most of the oscillator, filter, and modulation parameters.
  * 8 low-frequency oscillators (LFO) with optional amplitude envelope and polyphony.
     * Variable pulse width in 4 of the LFOs.